 A Good Composition Acts as a Strong Armature for the Painting

 The most important factor for the success or failure of a painting is its composition.

 The composition of a painting is the supporting structure of the painting.
-A good arrangement of elements acts as a strong armature and makes the piece strong and interesting for the viewer.
+A good arrangement of elements acts as a strong armature, and it makes the piece strong and interesting for the viewer.

 While most artists have a great visual taste and can often recognize a good composition almost immediately, just from instinct and visual preferences, effective design is rarely achieved just from instinct and improvisation.
 It typically takes some careful planning.

 Planning a painting, spending time making value studies, and testing out different compositions may seem like a big waste of time, especially to those that have only a very limited time that can be dedicated to creating art.

 However, the time spent on the initial planning makes it much easier and faster to make the hundreds of small decisions involved with painting.

 Elements of a Strong Composition